Trismegiste/phpunit-assert-picture/README.md

 # phpunit-assert-picture
-New PhpUnit Assertions for testing Pictures
+New PhpUnit Assertions for testing Pictures (size, type, text content...)

 # What
 It's a set of Traits for adding new assertions on pictures